 Introduction

 PERU works to improve the evidence base which policy-makers can use to improve child wellbeing.
-Our research can be divided two strands: impact evaluations and longitudinal studies focusing on child wellbeing.
+Our research involves longitudinal studies focusing on child wellbeing, where we led the design of a survey infrastructure across Europe.

 PERU has coordinated a series of projects funded by the European Commission, to develop what will be the largest social science infrastructure in Europe.
 This infrastructure, known as GUIDE (Growing up in Digital Europe: Eurocohort) will be the first comparative birth cohort survey, providing high quality longitudinal data to policymakers on the development of children’s wellbeing, from birth to aged 24 years.
 The work is ongoing, but the quality and importance of the work PERU is doing has been recognised: GUIDE has been included in the ESFRI Roadmap 2021.